Unique Hostess Gifts and Etiquette Advice

 What do you bring a Hostess?

-Gift Etiquette: Unless asked to do so (like a bottle of wine), you are not obliged to bring anything.
+Gift Etiquette as I understand it: Unless asked to do so (like a bottle of wine), you are not obliged to bring anything.
 If I have time, I love to plan ahead and gift my hostess.
 I try to keep it small and simple.
 It’s meant to be a nice gesture.
 Think stocking-stuffer-sized.

 During the holidays, bring a unique Christmas tree ornament.
-But, if you know the hostess is the type to have color-coordinated her tree, your odd-colored one might make her lose sleep at night (hey, that’s me!).
-So, instead bring some candy, like these gorgeous slabs of chocolate, like Peppermint Bark, that you don’t think she will buy for herself.
-Who doesn’t like gourmet candy, who?
+But, if you know the hostess is the type to have color-coordinated her tree, your odd-colored one might make her lose sleep at night.
+So, instead bring some candy, like these slabs of chocolate and brittle in a tin that you don’t think she will buy for herself.
+Who doesn’t like gourmet candy?
+Who?

 Another idea is drink coasters.
 Interesting or personalized ones will always hit the spot.
-Grace Bonney of Design Sponge even curated some coasters for you, entitled Coasterpalooza.
+Grace Bonney of Design Sponge even curated some coasters for you.
 Plus, cocktail party and coasters?
 Could there be a better match?
 Maybe.

 Cue, corny music.